 - Programs designed as cohorts that bring together like-minded students for the best in group learning

 - Unique blend of online and on-campus evening courses designed to suit working professionals

 For working professionals, the psychology master’s degree offerings at the University of Maryland – College Park can’t be beat.
 Designed as cohorts that bring together like-minded adult learners looking to enter or advance in their respective fields, both the MPPS in Clinical Psychological Science and the MPPS in Industrial Organizational Psychology feature ten courses delivered over 15 months.
 Both are taught through a convenient blend of on-campus evening courses and pre-recorded online lectures, thereby allowing you to earn your master’s degree while you manage you professional and personal obligations.

 MEd in Educational Psychology (100% online)

 - Kent State is consistently ranked among the best universities in the nation by U.S. News & World Report

-- Outstanding opportunities for student engagement and study abroad experiences
+- Outstanding opportunities for student engagement and study abroad experiences in the MA program

 College of Education, Health and Society

 MEd in Educational Psychology (on-campus)

 - Miami University recognized for outstanding academics by the Princeton Review and for its commitment to a liberal arts education by the Fiske Guide To Colleges 2019